 Graduate applications for spring admission must be completed by the Oct.
 1 deadline (domestic and international).
 Students seeking admission during the spring semester are typically not considered for state-funded graduate assistantships.
 The awarding of state support is a competitive process that is linked to the Feb.
 1 admissions schedule.

 Chemistry/biochemistry master’s and chemistry Ph.D. students must apply for admission using the online AY Application network.
-Applicants should submit materials to meet both the UNLV Graduate College and the department of chemistry requirements.
+Applicants should submit materials to meet both the UNLV Graduate College and the Department of Chemistry and Biochemistry requirements.

 UNLV Graduate College Application Requirements